plmercereau/NixOS/convert_to_nixos.md

 sudo `which nixos-generate-config` --root /
 ```

+Edit `/etc/nixos/hardware-configuration.nix` and make sure that no swap device is mentionned and remove any spurious partitions left over from the previous Linux version (like `/var/lib/lxcfs`).

-Run the steps from the README to download the NixOS config and put it in `/etc/nixos`.
+Next, run the steps from the README to download the NixOS config and put it in `/etc/nixos`.
+This is also the time to make any modifications to the config before we build it.

 ```
 nix-env -p /nix/var/nix/profiles/system -f '<nixpkgs/nixos>' -I nixos-config=/etc/nixos/configuration.nix -iA system